Embry–Riddle Aeronautical University, Daytona Beach

 Embry–Riddle Aeronautical University, Daytona Beach is a residential campus of Embry–Riddle Aeronautical University, a private university focused on aviation and aerospace programs, and it is located in Daytona Beach, Florida.
 The university offers associate, bachelor's, master's, and doctoral degree programs in arts, sciences, aviation, business, and engineering.

 History

-Embry–Riddle began in 1925 as the Embry–Riddle Company, an aircraft dealer and airmail provider, founded by Talton Higbee Embry and John Paul Riddle in Cincinnati, Ohio.
-Embry–Riddle was eventually incorporated into what is now American Airlines, before reforming during the buildup to World War II in Miami, Florida as the Embry–Riddle School of Aviation, and later, the Embry–Riddle Aeronautical Institute.
-Embry–Riddle moved to Daytona Beach, Florida in 1965 and was renamed Embry–Riddle Aeronautical University in 1970.
+Embry–Riddle began in 1925 as the "Embry–Riddle Company", an aircraft dealer and airmail provider, founded by Talton Higbee Embry and John Paul Riddle in Cincinnati, Ohio.
+In 1926, the company added a flight school.
+In 1930, Embry–Riddle was incorporated into what is now American Airlines, and the flight school was closed.
+In 1939, the partners opened a new flight school – "Embry–Riddle School of Aviation" – in Miami, Florida, which provided training in what turned out to be the lead up to World War II.
+Over time, the flight school expanded beyond pilot training, providing specialized courses in a number of aeronautical sciences; this was eventually recognized with the 1965 name change to "Embry–Riddle Aeronautical Institute", coincident with moving operations to Daytona Beach, Florida.
+In 1970, the Institute was renamed Embry–Riddle Aeronautical University.

 Campus

 This 185 acre (748,671 m2) site has been the home to Embry–Riddle since 1965.
 Built adjacent to the Daytona Beach International Airport, the campus has easy access for flight training.
 The main campus consists of an aviation complex, academic quad and residence halls surrounding the student center and Jack R. Hunt Aviator Park.
 Athletic facilities are located across Clyde Morris Blvd., anchored by the ICI Center.

 The university owns 140 acre directly south of the main campus that is developed into a research park.
 The cornerstone building, the John Mica Engineering and Aerospace Innovation Complex (MicaPlex) was opened in May 2017.
 An additional building for a subsonic wind tunnel is currently under construction at the same site.
 An upper classman residence, the Chanute Complex, is approximately two miles south of the main campus.